mattdawg28/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+### Internet links
+Make sure you leave behind any links to file paths you found particularly helpful in crafting your scripts

 Change requested